tharinduug/CreateAKS/README.md

 AKS Cluster with Helm Chart deployment.

-In this code saved all sensitive data in the github secrets.
+1. Created SPN account with full permission in Azure AD to deploy all required actions.
+All sensitive data stored in the github secrets.
+ ( Clinet ID / Cliet Secret / Tenant id / subscription details )

     Therefore please use your own details replace before you execute pipeline.
     Here used github terraform action for build the deplyment and it's auto tigger after push the code to the repository.

+2. In the azure, they are provided addon for install ingress contorller when create K8 cluster

 Install Nginx ingress controller

-1. In the azure, they are provided addon for install ingress contorller when create K8 cluster

  addon_profile {
         http_application_routing {